Searching for details:

 The configuration of the Luna-Glob spacecraft in the lunar orbit with its antennas deployed following the release of penetrators, as it was envisioned around 2008.

 A scale model of the Luna-Glob spacecraft, which NPO Lavochkin demonstrated at various aerospace shows during 2008 and 2009.
-Luna-Glob was to be the first Russian spacecraft heading to the Moon since the mid-1970s until it was superceded by the Russian-Indian Luna-Resurs project in 2009-2010.
+At the time, Luna-Glob was to be the first Russian spacecraft heading to the Moon since the mid-1970s until it was superceded by the Russian-Indian Luna-Resurs project in 2009-2010.
 Click to enlarge.
 Copyright © 2008 Anatoly Zak